Centeva/Centeva.DomainModeling/README.md

 ### Using Entity Framework Core

-Import the `Centeva.DomainModeling.EFCore` package to get an implementation of the Repository pattern for this ORM.
+Reference the `Centeva.DomainModeling.EFCore` package to get an implementation of the Repository pattern for this ORM.
 Reference this package from your Infrastructure project if your solution separates concerns by project.

 This requires EF Core and MediatR to be added to your application's services